Tel: 014 004 0131

 Spoil yourself by selecting one of the fine wines from Shangri-La’s own cellar.
 A specially created wine list offers a variety of sparkling, red, white and dessert wines.

-Elegant simplicity is what guests can expect from the Spa, which opened its doors on 1 July 2014 at Shangri-La.
+Elegant simplicity is what guests can expect from the Spa.
 The Spa offers two calm treatment rooms – one customized for couples.
 In 2017 the spa received a facelift, and in October 2018 introduced the Africology brand to its services, which range from aromatherapy full body massages to hot stone massages.
 There is also a heated jacuzzi available for guests’ use.
 Advance reservations are essential.

 The beautifully soothing surroundings will ensure a deeply enjoyable experience.
 An enticing menu of Africology products are also available to guests which further expands on the treatments offered on site.